Skip to content

 void fill_buffer(char* buf, const size_t len);

-const char* str means "the characters pointed to by str cannot be modified," but str itself can point elsewhere. const size_t len means "the value of len will not be changed inside the function."
-These const qualifiers aren't just for the compiler—they're for anyone reading the code.
-The function signature itself conveys intent.
+const char* str means "the character pointed to by str cannot be modified," but str itself can point elsewhere. const size_t len means "the value of len will not be changed inside the function."
+These const qualifiers are not just for the compiler; they are for anyone reading the code—the function signature itself conveys intent.

-⚠️ Pitfall Warningconst int* p and int* const p are different things.
-The former means "the pointed-to value cannot be changed," while the latter means "the pointer itself cannot be changed."
-We'll dive into this distinction in the chapter on pointers; for now, just be aware that the difference exists.
+⚠️ Warningconst int* p and int* const p are different things.
+The former means "the pointed-to value cannot change," while the latter means "the pointer itself cannot change."
+We will cover this distinction in detail in the pointers section, but for now, just be aware of it.

 const in Embedded Systems

-In embedded development, const has a very practical benefit—the compiler can place const data in Flash/ROM instead of RAM.
-For microcontrollers where RAM is at a premium, this is an important optimization.
-For example, a sine lookup table:
+In embedded development, const has a very practical benefit: the compiler can place const data in Flash/ROM instead of RAM.
+For microcontrollers where RAM is scarce, this is a crucial optimization.
+For example, a sine table used in a lookup table:

 c